cefsharp/CefSharp.Tutorial/Sample2/Sample 2 MarkDown ResourceHandler/Readme.txt

 2 Using the Code

-- The constructor in App.xaml.cs contains an Cef.Initialize(); statement
+- The application starts-up in App.xaml.cs

-- The MainWindow.xaml is constructed and displayed via the StartupUri="MainWindow.xaml" statement in the App.xaml
+- The MainWindow.xaml is constructed and displayed via start-up method in the App.xaml.cs

-- The constructor of the MainWindow.xaml contains a constructor to create the AppViewModel and attach it to the DataContext of the MainWindow

 - The binding statements in the MainWindow.xaml, eg:
    <cefSharp:ChromiumWebBrowser Address="{Binding BrowserAddress}"